 What Causes Celiac Disease?

-However, 35-40 percent of the American population carry one of the celiac genes, but only 2-3 percent of people with the genes ever go on to get diagnosed with celiac.
+Of note, 35-40 percent of the American population carry one of the celiac genes, yet only 2-3 percent of people with the genes ever go on to get diagnosed with celiac.
 This means only a small fraction of celiac gene carriers actually get celiac disease.
 Why?

-In The Autoimmune Fix by Dr. Tom O’Bryan (read my book review here), Dr. O’Bryan says that while your genes make you vulnerable to the disease, your genes do not dictate whether or not you’ll eventually get the disease.
+In The Autoimmune Fix by Dr. Tom O’Bryan, Dr. O’Bryan says that while genes make a person genetically vulnerable to a disease, they do not dictate whether or not that person will eventually get that disease.

-In order to get celiac disease, a person must carry one of the two known celiac genes – HLA-DQ2 or DQ8.
-A person inherits these genes from one or both of their parents, which means celiac disease often runs in families, with first-degree relatives (siblings, parents, children) being at the highest risk.
+In order to have celiac disease, a person must carry one of the two celiac genes – HLA-DQ2 or DQ8.
+A person inherits these genes from one or both of their parents, which means celiac disease can run in families, with first-degree relatives (siblings, parents, children) being at the highest risk.

-While having HLA-DQ2 or DQ8 means a person has a genetic predisposition to celiac disease, it does not mean the person has or will eventually have celiac disease.
+Again, having HLA-DQ2 or DQ8 genes means that a person has a genetic predisposition to celiac disease; it doesn’t mean he or she has or eventually will have celiac disease.

 Factor #2: Gluten